Chinese firm wins A123 despite U.S. tech transfer fears

 The company generates about $1 billion in U.S. revenue by supplying parts to GM and Ford Motor Co (F.N).
 It has bought or invested in more than 20 U.S. companies, many of which were in bankruptcy, according to a congressional report.

-(Reporting by Tom Hals in Wilmington, Del., Ben Klayman in Detroit and Ayesha Rascoe in Washington; Editing by Grant McCool, Matthew Lewis and Dale Hudson)
+(Reporting by Tom Hals in Wilmington, Del., Ben Klayman in Detroit and Ayesha Rascoe in Washington; editing by Grant McCool and Matthew Lewis)